Dark have been my dreams of late. Seriously, very dark. I think it must be the season.

 Consider the film American Beauty, which for an Oscar Best Picture offered just enough interest to the non-artistic crowd that I can rely on most readers having seen it.
 None of the characters have any sort of inevitable destruction hanging over their heads.
 No one is dying of a disease.
 No one has a set amount of time to 'do something' before it's too late.
 The characters choose to take specific actions, but there's no artificial compulsion ... the motivations are all based upon the character's biological desire for a young girl, a character's desire to be free from a father, a character's desire to escape from an unpleasant circumstance, a character's need to be successful and so on.
 If, halfway through the film, all the characters were to suddenly stop what they were doing, in order to do something else, the sky would not fall, the world would not collapse.
 Lester could realize it's all just an infantile fantasy, deciding to return to a straight job that perhaps gave him more respect.
 Carolyn could give up her ambition and apply her energy to something more satisfying.
 Ricky could realize drugs were killing children, causing him to reconsider his habits.
 Any of the characters could witness something, recognize the course of their lives and change those courses, and nothing bad would happen to them.

 Roleplaying has to be like this.
-Railroading isn't that the process of planning ahead of the party, isn't arranging the actions of an NPC to do this or that to the party, or react to the party in a particular way; it is the process of creating the motivation for the party along with the events themselves.
+Railroading isn't that the process of planning ahead of the party, it isn't arranging the actions of an NPC to do this or that to the party or react to the party in a particular way; it is the process of creating the motivation for the party along with the events themselves.
 If I'm railroading, I'm doing more that creating NPCs.
 I'm creating REASONS for the party to do this or that.
 I'm inventing a consequence that says to the party, "Do this or else ..."
 It is the "or else" that creates the railroad.

 So the party decides to go to China.
 They get two hundred miles down the road, they decide they don't like it, they sell all they have and they change their stars.
 No big deal.
 I never had an 'or else' scenario planned for them.
 I don't care if they go to China.
 I haven't done any planning on the encounter I expected them to have on the salt marshes of Astrakhan except to think, "When they get here, this will happen."
 I'm not invested.
 And I've never breathed a word to the party that I had that plan, so they have no investment either.